Nonug/NS-Shaft-remake-in-Cpp-/README.md

 Generation of random game sets or events | Procedural generation of different types of tiles randomly (types, location) Data structures for storing game status | Setting up different types of data for the storage of game status such as player health
 Dynamic memory management | Setting up pointers with "new" type to create dynamic variables in the heap instead of regular memory (e.g. player)
-File input/output (e.g., for loading/saving game status) | Leaderboard/Legend/Health
-Program codes in multiple files | Classes, Sprites, Options are stored in different files
+File input/output (e.g., for loading/saving game status) | Storing high scores in the leader board Program codes in multiple files | header files for game components(gameManager.h/tile.h/menu.h, etc)

 ## Libraries used:
 - `ncurses.h` for drawing the frames in the terminal

 ## Compile
 `g++ -std=c++14 main.cpp -lncursesw`

+## Run
+`./a.out`

 ## Todo
 - [X] Proper indentation and naming styles